OhadR/express-with-correlator/README.md

 This is a big big headache.

-Instead, we need to understand log4js a bit deeper. one of the pillars of log4js is [**appenders**](https://log4js-node.github.io/log4js-node/appenders.html).
+Instead, we need to understand log4js a bit better.
+One of the pillars of log4js is [**appenders**](https://log4js-node.github.io/log4js-node/appenders.html).
 When the logger is configured, the appender is set.
 Appender can be console, file, etc. Full explanation of appenders, with list of built-in appenders and explanation on custom appenders can be found in the [docs](https://log4js-node.github.io/log4js-node/appenders.html).

-But another pillar of log4js is [**layouts**]():
+Another pillar of log4js is [**layouts**](https://log4js-node.github.io/log4js-node/layouts.html):

 >Layouts are functions used by appenders to format log events for output.
 They take a log event as an argument and return a string.
 Log4js comes with several appenders built-in, and provides ways to create your own if these are not suitable.

+Each layout has a type.
+By default, it is `basic` and "output the timestamp, level, category, followed by the formatted log event data".

 In other words, the following log line:

     [2022-03-15T20:55:30.360] [INFO] [category-name] some message here

 is built by a layout function that gets the message - in this case 'some message here' - as a string argument, and return the following
-pattern: `%[[%d] [%p] %c%] %m%n`.
-See the [docs]() for explanation of what is d, p, c and so on.
+**pattern**: `%[[%d] [%p] %c%] %m%n`.
+See the layout docs for explanation of pattern format and what is d, p, c and so on.

+Fortunately, log4js lets you *modify* the pattern by using `type=pattern`.
-The fact that you can build your log lines any way you want is cool.
+Thus, you can build your log lines any way you want.
 For example, you can place the log level `%p` in any part of the log line, wrap it with brackets, or omit it at all.

-But one of the coolest thing, and very relevant to our use case is `%x`.
+Furthermore, you can add user-defined tokens to be used in the pattern by using `%x`.
 It lets you "add dynamic tokens to your log.
 Tokens are specified in the tokens parameter."

 >User-defined tokens can be either a string or a function.
 Functions will be passed the log event, and should return a string.

 Voilà!
 This is exactly what we need!
 Remember the `correlator.getId()`?
 That would be our token!
-Thus, we can configure our layout to be:
+Thus, we will configure our layout to be:

 ```
 {